 Main Page Content

-Follow the healthy eating recommendations from Canada’s Food Guide into your everyday diet to ensure it’s a healthy one.
+Follow the healthy eating recommendations from Canada’s Food Guide to ensure your everyday diet is a healthy one.

 Have a healthy eating question?